sousa-marta/react-application/improvements.md

-- update react router version
+- pass routes as constants